palakpartani05/LGMVIP--Java/README.md

-This is the projects that is developed in my LetsGrowMore internship by me.
+This is the projects that is developed by me in my LetsGrowMore internship .